Health Coverage Grievances and Appeals

 - The covered person must have exhausted the internal grievance process of the health carrier, or the health carrier waived the exhaustion requirement.

-Furthermore, if the request for external review involves issues of experimental or investigational service or treatment, DIFS has 5 business days to complete a preliminary review to determine the following:
+Furthermore, if the request for external review involves issues of experimental or investigational service or treatment, DIFS has 5 business days to determine:

 - Whether the person requesting the procedure is covered by a health benefit plan;

-- Whether the procedure would be covered if it were not determined to be experimental, or is not explicitly excluded in the benefit plan;
+- Whether the procedure would be covered if it were not determined to be experimental or investigational, or is not explicitly excluded in the benefit plan;

 - Whether the patient's authorized treating provider has certified that standard care has been ineffective, would be inappropriate, or that there is no standard care more beneficial than the experimental care;